AviatrixSystems/Docs/HowTos/transitvpc_designs.rst

 As such, you do not need to spin up multiple Transit Groups for network isolation purpose.
 A diagram is shown below.

-For connectivity between Spoke VPCs, choose `AWS Peering <http://docs.aviatrix.com/HowTos/peering.html#aws-peering>`_ or `Aviatrix Encrypted Peering <http://docs.aviatrix.com/HowTos/peering.html#encrypted-peering>`_ from the Controller console to setup.
+For connectivity between Shared Service VPC and Spoke VPCs, and between Spoke VPCs, choose `AWS Peering <http://docs.aviatrix.com/HowTos/peering.html#aws-peering>`_ or `Aviatrix Encrypted Peering <http://docs.aviatrix.com/HowTos/peering.html#encrypted-peering>`_ from the Controller console to setup.

+Notice Transit GW is only used for traffic between on-prem and cloud (Spoke VPCs).
+Cloud to cloud traffic, such as Shared Service VPC to Spoke VPCs does not go through the Transit GW.
+Decouple the different traffic streams reduces the performance bottleneck and removes the single failure point.

 |image0|